Neo-Nazi groups celebrated Charlottesville tragedy on Facebook. Now they’re banned.

 A Facebook representative says the company will continue to remove any Facebook posts that include hate speech, praise violent acts or support hate groups, in an attempt to keep those groups from organizing on Facebook.

-Discuss: Reddit, Facebook ban Nazi groups after Charlottesville...
+Discuss: Reddit, Facebook ban neo-Nazi groups after...